 So what do you do when you need to move your sled around on a flat surface?
 What if you need to work on it or just move it around in the garage when the riding season is over?

 You get something like Extreme Max 5800.2000 Economy Snowmobile Dolly System (Amazon Link Ad) to make moving it around on flat surfaces a lot easier.
 They’re simple platforms with casters on them to help you move the snowmobile around.
 I would stick to flat surfaces when using dollies like these.

 If you ride a lot on the trails, having a nice hot meal is the best thing in the world.
 To do that you need to either get a fire going or use a grill going to heat up the food.
 The problem is that you probably don’t want to wait for the food to cook.

 What if you go riding and when you stop your food is already cooked?
 Well, that is what a Muff Pot (Amazon Link Ad) does.

 You attach it to the muffler and place your food in it and it cooks it after you have been riding for some time.
 Do keep in mind that the muffler does get hot and make sure the muff pot is completely closed before you start to cook the food.

 Here is a nice video showing more about it…

 When you’re not using your machine it’s nice to keep it clean as possible.
 This can be hard to do without having a cover.

 You can a cover for your snowmobile just about anywhere that sells snowmobile related stuff.
 It’s a great investment to have, especially if have a riding season.
 You got to make sure you get a cover that fits your sled.
-I just default going for covers like this one for my snowmobile.
+I just default going for covers like this one (Amazon Link Ad) for my snowmobile.